She Wants You

 "She Wants You" is a song originally performed by Slovak singer Dara Rolins.
 The song, written by Tim Lawson and Pam Sheyne, was issued on Rolins' studio album What You See Is What You Get in 1996.
 The song then became a hit single in 1998 when English singer turned actress Billie covered it.

 Background and release

 Originally sung by Slovak singer Dara Dara Rolins for her 1996 album What You See Is What You Get, "She Wants You" became a hit single when English singer turned actress Billie recorded it.
 Her version was released in the United Kingdom on 7 December 1998 as two CD singles and a cassette single.
 The first CD includes two cover songs as B-sides—"It Takes Two" by Marvin Gaye and Kim Weston and "Last Christmas" by Wham!—while the second contains various mixes of "She Wants You" plus an interactive element.

-"Girlfriend / She Wants You" was the second single released from the Japanese edition, released almost a whole year after the previous single, "Because We Want To" was released.
+"Girlfriend / She Wants You" was the second single released from the Japanese edition on 10 March 1999.
 In the United States, the song served as Billie's debut single.
 The CD single released in the US contains two mixes of "She Wants You" and an interactive element of "Because We Want To".